Animal Kingdom (TV series): Syndication

-All episodes of the first through fifth seasons are available in the U.S. on Amazon Prime and seasons 1 through 6 in the U.K.
+All episodes of the first through sixth seasons are available in the U.S. on Amazon Prime and Netflix.
+Seasons 1 through 6 in the U.K.

 Home media

 The first season was released in DVD and Blu-ray formats on April 28, 2017.
 Each set contains behind-the-scenes featurettes and deleted scenes.
 The home media for the first two season's DVD releases were distributed by Warner Bros.
 Home Entertainment.
 For Season 3, the Warner Archive Collection label also produced the Blu-ray format starting with Season 2, and began manufacture on demand DVD releases for the remaining seasons.